khueue/prolongo/README.md

-# Design and Implementation of a MongoDB Driver for Prolog
+# MongoDB Driver for Prolog

 ## Usage